-- 7. Understand External Trends Speed places a premium on recognizing global megatrends and their impact in a timely manner.
-Aside from rapid shifts in customer preferences, these include market volatility, changing technologies, reduced entry barriers, moves by existing and potential competitors, evolving demographics, and growing concern over environmental, social and governance issues.
-Growing dependence on suppliers, market channel partners, service providers and other third parties have made organizations boundaryless.
-Boards should ensure that management is focused on becoming more future-oriented, mindful of external developments, and resilient in the face of these market dynamics and growing complexities as they challenge the viability of traditional business models. - 8.
-Speed Must Deliver Desirable Outcomes It is one thing to speed up processes and decisions, but that is not the endgame itself.
+- 8. Speed Must Deliver Desirable Outcomes It is one thing to speed up processes and decisions, but that is not the endgame itself.
 Desirable outcomes validate a faster process, particularly outcomes that are on-strategy.
 Without such outcomes, the pursuit of speed is misguided.
 No one should ever be in a rush to make a serious mistake. - 9.
-Learn at the Speed of Business In publicizing a conference in Amsterdam in April 2018, Oracle pointed out that "speed matters the faster an organization learns, the faster it evolves."
-A committed learning organization fosters a positive culture that embraces open-mindedness, critical thinking, fresh ideas and contrarian points of view.
+Learn at the Speed of Business In publicising a conference in Amsterdam in April 2018, Oracle pointed out that "speed matters the faster an organisation learns, the faster it evolves."
+A committed learning organisation fosters a positive culture that embraces open-mindedness, critical thinking, fresh ideas and contrarian points of view.
 It has a transparent environment that consists of ongoing knowledge-sharing, networking, collaboration and team learning.
 Admission of errors and learning from them in the spirit of continuous improvement is encouraged and viewed as a strength.
-The learning organization also promotes feedback loops regarding interactions with customers, suppliers, regulators, and other outside parties that maximize broad employee participation.
+The learning organisation also promotes feedback loops regarding interactions with customers, suppliers, regulators, and other outside parties that maximise broad employee participation.
 A commitment to learning helps to root out unconscious bias.

-10. Speed Requires Effective Change Enablement -

-When processes and functions are reimagined, and products and services require improvement, the organization should have an established process to organize the necessary stakeholder commitment and drive the needed change.
+10. Speed Requires Effective Change Enablement - When processes and functions are reimagined, and products and services require improvement, the organisation should have an established process to organise the necessary stakeholder commitment and drive the needed change.